mr-saoirse/funkyprompt/README.md

 In `funkyprompt` both of these stacks are always treated as _dynamic_ inside a Runner's _execution loop_.
 Reasoning is carried out by starting with a system prompt (always rendered as clean Markdown) and following the trail of function calls until completion.
 It should be possible to activate and recruit new functions during the execution loop.

-Objects are represents by Pydantic or Markdown and their is an invertible mapping between these two representations.
+Objects are represents by Pydantic or Markdown and there is an invertible mapping between these two representations.

 Object Orientated Generation observes three things;

 1. Top level metadata or doc string on the Pydantic object for the _system level_ prompt
 2. Fields with descriptions that manage structured output as well as additional prompting in data-rich systems
 3. Class methods or auxillary API methods defined for the type for use in function calling

+It is important to recognise that you do not need anything else to build agentic systems over large language model APIs.
+By combing such objects with the two stacks (function and message), this creates a computationally complete framework.

 Here is a trivially simple example object (agent)...